-I prevented a gigantic ego boost both for her and for him (Two woman fight over me?
+I prevented a gigantic ego boost both for her and for him (Two women fight over me?
 Great!
 I must be such a man!)

 And most importantly, I realized that it is pointless.

-I should focus on me and him.
-I should focus about healing myself from his affair, and than healing our marriage to prevent this from ever happening again.
+I should focus on myself and him.
+I should focus on healing myself from his affair, and then healing our marriage to prevent this from ever happening again.

 She has nothing to do with it.
 She has nothing to do with us.

-If your husband wants to engage in an affair, or leave you for another woman, no amount of rage or rational will prevent that.
+If your husband wants to engage in an affair or leave you for another woman, no amount of rage or rationale will prevent that.

 Don’t call her to tell her off, beg or plead.
 Get her out of the equation and focus on you and him.

-If you don’t know if you can ever trust him again – Here’s what to do.
+If you don’t know if you can ever trust him again – here’s how to regain the trust.